 Are Mini-Splits Worth the Cost?

-- Spaces you don’t use very regularly.
+- Spaces you don’t visit very frequently.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either because of high fuel expenses or reduced efficiency.
+- Pricey central heat, either because of high fuel expenses or reduced efficiency.

 - Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs